Tennessee Boy's Prep Polls

 |5

-Others receiving 12 or more points: King’s Academy 27.
-Davidson Academy 22.
-First Assembly Christian 15.
-Columbia Academy 14.
+Others receiving 12 or more points: Davidson Academy 14.
+King’s Academy 12.

 |———